joemidi/bannertime-developer-test-2019/README.md

 By default we are using TweenLite with TimelineLite, but you can change which flavour of GSAP as you require.

 For more information about animating using GSAP head to [www.greensock.com](http://www.greensock.com)

+## Instructions

+The aim of this to test is to try and create a 160x600 version of the existing banner.
+You will need to follow the storyboard you have been provided to see how the finished 160x600 banner should look.

+You should not overwrite the existing banner but make a copy that you can amend to make the correct size.

+Good Luck!

+## Working with bannertime
+### Quick Start:

+### Install Yeoman, Yarn, Gulp and Bannertime
+`$ npm i -g yo yarn gulp generator-bannertime`

+### Make a new directory and cd into it
+`$ mkdir my-campaign`
+`$ cd my-campaign`

+### Run Bannertime
+`$ yo bannertime`

+### Copy existing banner
+`$ yo bannertime:copy`

+## Notes:
+It is important to check out [www.greensock.com/gsap](https://greensock.com/gsap) to get an understanding of how the greenock animation library works.

+* scale: - Allows you to change the size of object.
+* x: Horizontal plane
+* y: Vertical plane